 Password and Account Protection¶

-A user is given a username (also known as a login name) and associated password that permits her/him to access NERSC resources.
+A user is given a username (also known as a login name) and associated password that permits that user to access NERSC resources.
 This username/password pair may be used by a single individual only: passwords must not be shared with any other person.
 Users who share their passwords will have their access to NERSC disabled.

 Passwords must be changed as soon as possible after exposure or suspected compromise.
 Exposure of passwords and suspected compromises must immediately be reported to NERSC at firstname.lastname@example.org or the Account Support Group, email@example.com.

-How To Change Your Password in NIM¶
+How To Change Your Password in Iris¶

 - Immediately after someone else has obtained your password (do NOT give your password to anyone else).